interserver/mailbaby-api-samples/openapi-client/csharp-netcore/docs/DefaultApi.md

 Sends an Email

-Sends An email through one of your mail orders.
+Sends an email through one of your mail orders.  *Note*: If you want to send to multiple recipients or use file attachments use the advsend (Advanced Send) call instead.

 ### Example
 ```csharp